 It can be easy to forget how much your mattress influences your sleep, mood, and health as you lay on it several hours throughout the night.
 The materials and construction can have a significant impact on your rest, as well as your mobility each day.
-If you want to learn about the importance of investing in a good mattress, there are a few ways it affects your quality of sleep.
+If you want to invest in a new mattress, there are a few ways it affects your quality of sleep.

 Reduces stress levels